grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/_index.md

 ## Export alerting resources

 You can export both manually created and provisioned alerting resources.
-Additionally, it's possible to edit and export an alert rule without applying the changes.
+You can also edit and export an alert rule without applying the changes.

 For detailed instructions on the various export options, refer to [Export alerting resources][alerting_export].